sam2829/project-4-royal-sam/README.md

 #### Features

-As a User I would like to view the site on all my different devices so I can view site where ever I am.
+As a User I would like to view the site on all my different devices so I can view site wherever I am.

 **Navbar**